 This article focuses on Industrial IoT.
 Most asset owners in manufacturing are facing the challenge how to deal with legacy system and how to adapt the ICS security principles to modernized environment.
 I introduce three sessions from S4x23.

 Speaker: Marianne Bellotti

 Marianne Bellotti has worked as a software engineer for over 15 years.
-Every organisation she worked for, including the U.S. government and private companies faced problems of legacy systems, whether the size is large or small, and the age of the organisation is young or old.
-She has written a new book, Kill It with Fire, focusing on legacy system modernisation based on her extensive experience.
+Every organization she worked for, including the U.S. government and private companies faced problems of legacy systems, whether the size is large or small, and the age of the organization is young or old.
+She has written a new book, Kill It with Fire, focusing on legacy system modernization based on her extensive experience.
 As one of the keynotes at S4x23, she presented the essence to the audience.

-Bellotti said first that we should start with the realisation that legacy technologies are successful technologies.
+Bellotti said first that we should start with the realization that legacy technologies are successful technologies.
 Legacy technologies remain because they are usable and important.
 They are the foundation for other systems therefore it has a significant impact when they are changed.
-But people believe in some myths of modernisation.
+But people believe in some myths of modernization.